IndexFziQ/ML-ATIC/README.md

 # ML-ATIC
-Abnormal Traffic Identification Classifier based on machine learning methods.
-My code for undergraduate graduation design.
-There would be many mistakes in codes.
-Also, it may have some inappropriate methods  in training model and evaluation.
+Abnormal Traffic Identification Classifier based on machine learning methods with the help of [Weka](https://www.cs.waikato.ac.nz/ml/weka/) API.
+It's my code for undergraduate graduation design.
+And there would be many mistakes in codes.
+Anyway, it may have some inappropriate methods in training model and evaluation.

 Welcome to find it out.
+Any questions, please e-mail me!

 ## Requirements